 If you want to create a convincing natural world, you must follow the natural order.

-For example, when was the last time you saw a big ass rock on its own?
+For example, when was the last time you saw a big-ass rock on its own?
 (Except for my above early example of course).

 Generally, you don’t.

-In nature, you most often find rocky outcrops, with a variety of sizes and shapes.
+In nature, you most often find rocky outcrops, of a variety of sizes and shapes.
 Try to recreate this in your terrariums by breaking up larger rocks and clustering them together.
 Also, make sure to follow the striations in the rocks when grouping them together.